 The requirement for this distance changes if the glass used in the window or door meets a certain load and pressure requirement set.
 There must be ¼ inch of maximum side clearance between the wall and the shutter, and all the openings must be completely covered.

-Exceptions to the Shutter Code
+Exceptions to the Florida Shutter Code

 The code holds for all buildings with a few exceptions that include non-residential farm properties, modular or mobile homes, electric utility structures, temporary sheds or sets, and wooden huts built by Miccosukee Tribe of Indians.

 If your home or building does not fall under the exceptional category make sure it is well protected by the most durable hurricane shutters.
-Take a look at AMD Supply’s “Miami Dade Building Code” approved, Supernova Hurricane Shutters and find out why they are the best shutters you can find in Florida.
+Take a look at AMD Supply’s “Miami Dade Building Code” approved, Supernova Hurricane Shutters and find out why they are the best hurricane shutters you can buy in Florida.

 Hurricane shutters that are installed in a high velocity zone in South Florida are given a pass or fail grade and may be installed in Broward County and Miami-Dade County.
 All hurricane shutters are tested at 175 MPH and requires a large missile impact resistance at 50 MPH, along with a positive and negative pressure test at 9000 cycles.